 It also helps to ensure the dissemination and consolidation of a common constitutional heritage, playing a unique role in conflict management, and provides “emergency constitutional aid” to states in transition.

-The Commission has 61 member states: the 47 Council of Europe member states, plus 14 other countries (Algeria, Brazil, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the USA).
+The Commission has 62 member states: the 47 Council of Europe member states1 and 15 other countries (Algeria, Brazil, Canada, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the USA).
 Argentina, Japan, Saint Siege and Uruguay are observers, Belarus has a status of an associate member state (suspended)3.
 The Committee of Ministers of the Council of Europe auhorised4 cooperation with South Africa and the Palestinian National Authority have a special cooperation status.
 The Commission also cooperates closely with the European Union, OSCE/ODIHR and the Organisation of American States (OAS).

 Its individual members are university professors of public and international law, supreme and constitutional court judges, members of national parliaments and a number of civil servants.
 They are designated for four years by the member states, but act in their individual capacity.
 Antonio La Pergola, Jan Helgesen and Gianni Buquicchio were the first presidents of the Commission.
 In December 2021 the Commission elected Ms Claire BAZY MALAURIE as its president.

 The Commission works in three areas: